 A global footprint with localized manufacturing will enable us to serve market demand with locally manufactured vehicles.
-The production processes in AMP-1 and LPM-1 were designed to be highly repeatable and scalable to standardize manufacturing operations and build efficiency in our capital planning and deployment.
-Our plan to develop greenfield facilities internationally will start with our production manufacturing operations in Saudi Arabia where we began our construction in 2022.
+We designed the production processes in AMP-1 and LPM-1 to be highly repeatable and scalable to standardize manufacturing operations and to build efficiency in our capital planning and deployment.